 We may earn revenue from the products available on this page and participate in affiliate programs.

-On the brink of a heat wave, we can’t help but be consumed by thoughts of shade: Where to find it, when to move with it, and, most important, how to create it on our own.
-An umbrella is usually the first tool you think of when you’re craving coverage, but news flash: The really sturdy and stylish kind can get expensive (Serena & Lily’s beloved pagoda umbrella is a cool $1,300).
+Come summer, we can’t help but be consumed by thoughts of shade: Where to find it, when to move with it, and, most important, how to create it on our own.
+An umbrella is usually the first thing you think of when you’re craving coverage, but news flash: The really sturdy and stylish kind can get expensive (Serena & Lily’s beloved pagoda umbrella is a cool $1,300).
 That’s where shade sails come in.

 All you need are three to four points of connection (a facade wall, a fence, or some other post), around $100, and a deep contempt for being hot.
 On their own, shade sails might not look all that appealing.
 They’re essentially large triangular or rectangular canopies—usually beige—made from dense, UV-blocking polyethylene fabric.
 But when hung at interesting angles or layered over one another to create a long stretch of shade, the coverings can turn an underutilized or blah gray concrete side yard into a serene escape.